RFC1920/Mom-Server-Replacement-Project/README.md

 This is not a simple setup for everyone.

   - Add "agclxre5zl.execute-api.eu-central-1.amazonaws.com" to the hosts file on a machine where your server and client will be run.
+  - Add "l32aayf7lh.execute-api.eu-central-1.amazonaws.com" to the hosts file on a machine where your server and client will be run."
   - Both server and client make requests to a web server, so this should point to a machine running Apache, NGINX, et al.
   - Generate a cert with the above hostname that the server machine will trust.
 In my case, I was able to create a cert using my internal Windows Cert Authority, but any CA the machine trusts appears to work.
-  - Configure Apache similar to the following:
+  - Configure Apache similar to the following with TWO hosts:

 ### Apache
 ```